 Kepler Capital Remains a Buy on Repsol (REPYY)

-Kepler Capital analyst Bertrand Hodee maintained a Buy rating on Repsol (REPYY) on April 3 and set a price target of EUR12.00.
-The company’s shares closed last Friday at $8.86.
+Kepler Capital analyst Bertrand Hodee maintained a Buy rating on Repsol (REPYY) yesterday and set a price target of EUR12.00.
+The company’s shares closed last Monday at $8.87.

-Repsol has an analyst consensus of Moderate Buy, with a price target consensus of $14.68, which is a 60.4% upside from current levels.
+Currently, the analyst consensus on Repsol is a Moderate Buy with an average price target of $14.68, which is a 61.9% upside from current levels.
 In a report issued on March 26, Credit Suisse also maintained a Buy rating on the stock with a EUR16.00 price target.

 See today’s analyst top recommended stocks >>